Who is Alliance CAS?

 - It is a violation of federal law for Alliance CAS to report inaccurate or incomplete information on your credit report.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Alliance CAS, LLC may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 Politely tell Alliance CAS it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Record their phone calls.
 If you must deal with a debt collection agency on the phone, record them.
 Thirty-five states and the District of Columbia allow you to record your phone conversations secretly.